ctubio/php-proxy-keyserver/README.md

  * Webserver configs ready for apache2 (you may need to mimic pub/.htaccess for your webserver).
  * Load Balancer configs ready for haproxy (between PHP and HKP, or balance PHP too).
  * BOINC Status GUI RPC ready for display current assigned tasks on your server farm.
- * HKP meets PHP that meets HAProxy! (lightweight as possible; static skins for historical purposes).
+ * Or trash all *modern* features and stick with the great old plain html frontend (for historical purposes).

 ### How to run your own SKS Keyserver with PHP and friends:
 ```ini